nismod/smif/docs/getting_started.rst

 This will automatically open the smif app welcome screen in the default configured browser.

+.. <<This figure can be regenerated using the script in docs/gui/screenshot.sh>>
 .. figure:: gui/welcome.png
     :width: 200px
     :align: center